Glowing tumors: How fluorescence helps neurosurgeons fight brain cancer

 While Gleolan is relatively new to the U.S., I suspect it will become a standard of care for treating glioblastoma in the next five years.
 Why?

 It presents almost no risk to the patient.
 The only reported side effects have been moderate gastrointestinal discomfort and sensitivity to light.
-We ask patients to stay in a dimly lit environment for one to two days after surgery to guard against skin sensitivity.
+We ask patients to stay in a dimly lit environment for one day after surgery to guard against skin sensitivity.

 It is also a surprisingly cost-effective treatment when compared with other medical and surgical techniques, according to a recently published study.